shrutikapoor08/devjoke/README.md

 ***

+A foo walks into a bar, takes look around and says "Hello World"!

+***

 Non-Programmer - You can't keep doing the same thing and expect different results🧐

 Programmer- Let me introduce you to "DEBUGGING"💻⚠